About This Guide

 Information and Documents

-- Current passport and all previous passports (if you have them).
+- Current passport.
 It needs to be valid for at least 6 months but your BRP card will be your permanent visa (so you have to keep it on you at all times!).

 - Proof of funds dated within 30 days prior to the date of application.
 Refer to the Official Guidance Document above for specifics.
 For this visa, you need to have the minimum maintenance amount on or anytime within the 30 days before the date of application.
 Here are some examples of what this means: